ItsAndresQ/AutomaticGmailAliases/README.md

+# Even though this bot was recently uploaded to GitHub, it was actually created a considerable time ago.
+The bot's creation date is May 20, 2022.

 AutomaticGmailAliases is a Discord bot that makes it easy to create Gmail aliases for personal use.
 It utilizes a feature in Gmail (Google) that lets users generate aliases or variations of their Gmail account.

 # Here's how it works